 - Meals.
 Look for any discounts that may be available for certain days or times of the week.
 There may even be discount offers for take away as this helps with congestion in some of these restaurants.

-FIRST TIME SKIING TIP #3
+FIRST SKI HOLIDAY TIP #3

 Chair Lifts.
 One of the things that Hannah stressed about the most was the chair lift.
 Having not experienced it before, she had a fear that she would fall and hurt herself.
 To ease her worries, we watched You Tube videos together that showed her exactly how to get on and off chair lifts, pomas and T bars.
 This really helped her understand what she should do and although she was still nervous on her first attempt, it was less daunting on the day.

 In the end, Hannah and I both fell anyway!
 But it didn’t hurt and she just laughed about it.
 I on the other hand just got a bruised ego!
 LOL!

 FIRST SKI HOLIDAY TIP #4

 Chains.
 In most alpine resorts, it is mandatory for you to carry snow chains in your car, regardless of whether it is required or not.
 This is especially important if you have no experience driving in icy conditions or if the weather becomes inclement.
 Every ski resort will have a small town at the base of the mountain where you will be able to stop and hire some.
 They are not overly expensive.
 Ours costed AUD$32 for 4 nights and they even had a no charge policy if the chains don’t get used.

 If you have an All Wheel Drive vehicle, check if chains are required.
 If you don’t, do check if your vehicle is front or back wheel drive as that will determine which tyres will require the chains.
 You only need to put the chains on 2 tyres.